Arik Cannon: WWE (2017)

-In 2017, Cannon appeared on the March 7 episode of 205 Live.
+In 2017, Cannon appeared on March 7 episode of 205 Live.
 He was introduced by Brian Kendrick as Bryan Kendrick and lost to Akira Tozawa.

-AEW (2021-2022)
+All Elite Wrestling (2021–2022)

-In 2021, Cannon had two matches with AEW.
-First was June 5 where he teamed up with Kevin Blackwood in a tag match and faced Eddie Kingston & Penta El Zero Miedo in a loss on Dark Elevation in Jacksonville Florida.
-His second match was also a tag match in front of his home crowd in Minneapolis Minnesota on November 12, where he and Renny D took on The Pinnacle members Wardlow & Shawn Spears.
+In 2021, Cannon had two matches with All Elite Wrestling (AEW).
+First was June 5 where he teamed up with Kevin Blackwood in a tag match and faced Eddie Kingston and Penta El Zero Miedo in a loss on Dark: Elevation in Jacksonville, Florida.
+His second match was also a tag match in front of his home crowd in Minneapolis, Minnesota on November 12, where he and Renny D took on The Pinnacle members Wardlow and Shawn Spears.
 The fans in attendance were loudly cheering for Arik and chanting his name loudly.
 This also was a loss.
-A 0-2 overall record in AEW as of 2021, he was not pinned in both of his matches.
+A 0–2 overall record in AEW as of 2021, he was not pinned in both of his matches.

-On August 10, 2022 Cannon teamed with Travis Titan for a tag match taped for Dark Elevation during the Quake at the Lake special.
-Cannon and Titan lost to Josh Woods and Tony Neese.
+On August 10, 2022, Cannon teamed with Travis Titan for a tag match taped for Dark: Elevation during the Quake by the Lake special.
+Cannon and Titan lost to Josh Woods and Tony Nese.
 Again fans cheered his name loudly during the match.

 Personal life

-Cannon was an assistant coach at The Academy: School of Professional Wrestling, a training facility led by WWE alumni Shawn Daivari and Ken Anderson.
+Cannon is a former assistant coach at The Academy: School of Professional Wrestling, a training facility in Minnesota.
+He is an avid Minnesota Twins and Minnesota Wild fan.